 The following are some of the most popular types of face protection gear available today.
 Based on your specific situation, choose which ones would work the best.
 Of course, within each type there are many different brands and styles to choose from, which makes it easier to find the ideal solution for your facility.

-- Protective Glasses – Safety glasses are one of the most common types of PPE in the workplace today.
+Protective Glasses – Safety glasses are one of the most common types of PPE in the workplace today.
 Protective glasses will typically shield the eyes from debris.
-You can get glasses that also wrap around the sides for added protection (example can be found here).
+You can get glasses that also wrap around the sides for added protection.
 These protective glasses can be made from a variety of different materials, depending on the environment they will be used in.

-- Full Face Masks – Masks that cover the entire face, and often down to the neck as well are very popular.
-These often come attached to a hard hat of some sort, with a transparent shield going over and around the face and neck (like this one).
+Full Face Masks – Masks that cover the entire face, and often down to the neck as well are very popular.
+These often come attached to a hard hat of some sort, with a transparent shield going over and around the face and neck.
 This is excellent for areas where there is significant debris or other physical risks to the face.

 While face protection is one of the most important aspects of workplace safety, it is also relatively simple compared to some other aspects.
 Once you are able to identify the specific risks that exist in a given facility, it is only a matter of finding the right personal protection equipment that will work for your employees.
 There are dozens of different options to choose from, so take the time to find the perfect way to protect the faces of your employees.